EliteAsian123/BannerAdditions/README.md

 - ❌ Shields with banners.
 - ❌ Animated banner patterns.
 - ❌ Easy custom banners (probably with datapacks or something).
 - ❓ 1.15 versions?

 # How to Install
 Currently, you have to compile the mod yourself, but once I am done adding shields with banners back in, I will provide a jar.
-I will also adventually put it on CurseForge.
+I will also eventually put it on CurseForge.